nd-nuclear-theory/shell/doc/h2/h2v15099/h2v15099-format-description.md

   * i1 i2 i3 i4 (int): single particle orbital indices
   * twice_J_bra twice_J_ket (int): 2*J for bra and ket
   * two_body_species_code (int): 11 for pp, 22 for nn, 12 for pn

-     * For Tz-changing operators, this is specifically the label for pp/nn/pn label for the *ket*.

   * matrix_element (float): reduced matrix element (RME)